Concrete floor screed – is it the one for your project?

 So let’s look at each of these in turn.

-Concrete floor screed can be less coarse than concrete which makes it great as a finishing but unsuitable for construction tasks.
-Concrete floor screed is generally therefore used on pre-existing concrete floors so that the finished area is level and smooth.
+Concrete floor screed can be less coarse than concrete, making it great as a finishing but unsuitable for construction tasks.
+It is generally therefore used on pre-existing concrete floors so that the finished area is level and smooth.

 Plain concrete and concrete floor screed are noticeably different in appearance.
 Concrete is always a lot rougher because of the aggregates used, you can see this easily even when it is wet because the aggregates are anywhere up to 20mm in size.
 Concrete floor screed generally will contain a smaller grading of aggregate and is generally higher.